-'The Garden Arbor', 1878, depicting a brutal gladiator battle ( Wikimedia Commons )
+'The Garden Arbor', 1878, depicting a brutal gladiator battle ( Public Domain )

 Despite the low social status of gladiators, they had the potential to gain the patronage of the upper classes, even that of the emperor himself.
 According to Suetonius, the emperor Nero awarded a gladiator, Spiculus, with houses and estates worthy of generals returning triumphantly from a war.
 Regardless of the authenticity of his claim, Suetonius intended to highlight the extravagant nature of the emperor by demonstrating that Nero was willing to shower a presumably lower classed individual with such expensive gifts.

-Carving showing a Roman Emperor presiding over gladiatorial games ( Wikimedia Commons )
+Carving showing a Roman Emperor presiding over gladiatorial games. ( Sailko/CC BY SA 3.0 )

-Whilst the story of Spiculus may be an extreme case, assuming that it was true, gladiators were indeed valuable assets to their owners.
-The more victories a gladiator won the more valuable he was to his owner.
+Whilst the story of Spiculus may be an extreme case, assuming that it was true, gladiators were indeed valuable assets to their “owners”.
+The more victories a gladiator won the more valuable he was.
 The popularity of victorious gladiators is evident in the surviving graffiti on walls in Rome and other cities where such games were held.
 Some of the graffiti reveal the number of victories a gladiator had: Petronius Octavius 35, Severus 55, Nascia 60, whilst others suggest that gladiators were quite popular with the women: ‘Crescens, the net fighter, holds the hearts of all the girls’, and ‘Caladus, the Thraecian, makes all the girls sigh’.

 Stele for the gladiator Urbicus, from Florence, killed after 13 fights aged 22, in the mid-3rd century.
 In the inscription the man is mourned by his wife of 7 years, Lauricia, and by his two daughters, Olympia and Fortunensis.
-The inscriptions warns obscurely "the one who kills the winner", adding that Urbicus' fans (amatores) would keep his memory alive. ( Wikimedia Commons )
+The inscriptions warns obscurely "the one who kills the winner", adding that Urbicus' fans (amatores) would keep his memory alive. ( No Copyright Restrictions )

-By the 4 th century A.D., the popularity of gladiatorial games was in a decline, as the Roman Empire adopted Christianity as its official religion.
-It was, however, only in A.D.
-404 that gladiatorial games were altogether banned by the emperor Honorius due to the martyrdom of St. Telemachus.
+By the 4th century AD, the popularity of gladiatorial games was in a decline, as the Roman Empire adopted Christianity as its official religion.
+It was, however, only in 404 AD that gladiatorial games were altogether banned by the emperor Honorius due to the martyrdom of St. Telemachus.
 According to the historian Theodoret, Telemachus was a monk who came to Rome from Asia Minor.
 During one of the gladiatorial games in the city, Telemachus leapt into the arena to stop two gladiators from fighting.
 The spectators, who were obviously unhappy with Telemachus’ action, proceeded to stone the monk to death.
-It may be mentioned, however, that one form of gladiatorial games, the venationes (wild animal hunts) continued for another century.
+However, one form of gladiatorial games, the venationes (wild animal hunts), continued for another century.

-Telemachus stops two gladiators from fighting. ( Image source )
+Telemachus stops two gladiators from fighting. ( Candle in a Cave )

-Featured image: Dramatic painting portraying gladiators in the arena.
+Top Image: Dramatic painting portraying gladiators in the arena.
 Jean-Léon Gérôme's 1872.
-Public Domain
+Source: Public Domain